Disclaimer: Originally published in August 2018. It is being republished since it still remains a relevant and interesting topic till today.

 When India became independent, its balance sheet was clean as a whistle with no pressure on part of foreign borrowings.
 But since India now had to develop as a nation, foreign borrowings were unavoidable.

 When then Prime Minister Pandit Jawaharlal Nehru announced the first five-year plan in 1951, pressure on rupee grew.
 Also, since the rupee was directly linked with the British pound, as British pound devalued, so did the rupee.

 The exchange rate remained stable for the next few years, although a budget deficit was apparent.

-Indo-China war of 1962 lead to hike in military spending.
-The Indo-Pak war of 1965 followed it quickly, which put a major dent on the budget deficit.
+Indo-China war of 1962 led to a hike in military spending.
+The Indo-Pak war of 1965 followed it quickly, which put a major dent in the budget deficit.